kangabru/kangabru.github.io/_posts/2019-03-26-where-is-kangabru.md

 ### ![Firebase](/icons/firebase.png) Firebase
 - Uses Firebase for hosting, auth, photo storage, and cloud functions.
-- Cloud functions are used to create image thumbnails, and to compress DB entires into a single read on page load.
+- Cloud functions are used to create image thumbnails, and to compress DB entries into a single read on page load.
 - Firebase was chosen for fantastic dev usability, and low cost, and Google Cloud Platform integration.

 ### ![React](/icons/react.png) React